 This opens up possibilities such as including multiple documents in a single print job.

-The Line Printer protocol LPR is a useful method of printing to a character printer, typically used with monospaced fonts for printing cheques and invoices.
-LPR can also be used to send print jobs to a UNIX print server.
+The Line Printer protocol LPR is a useful method of printing to a character printer, typically used with monospaced fonts for printing over pre-printed stationary such as cheques.

 The "Microsoft TCP/IP Printing service (UNIX)" provides a TCP/IP-based printing service using the Line Printer protocol.
 This is not installed by default.

 To create an LPR printer, Select Control Panel - Add Printer - My Computer - Add Port - LPR port.

 At the prompt type the host name or IP Address of the printer (or remote Unix host).

 Once installed, the LPR protocol will use the Service: LPDSVC